Signed in as:

 John Adams offered this description of the ideal Representative Assembly in his Thoughts on Government (which was published in the Spring of 1776).
 It remains as useful and relevant today as it was then.
-Congress and state legislatures in America, however, have fallen far short of this ideal.
-Common sense tells us, and research confirms, that “The preferences of the average American appear to have only a miniscule, near-zero, statistically non-significant impact upon public policy.”
-[From a study by Martin Gilens and Benjamin I. Page]
+Congress and state legislatures in America, however, have fallen far short of Adams’ ideal.
+Common sense and observation tell us, and research confirms, that “ordinary citizens have little or no influence on policy at all.”
+[From a study by Benjamin I. Page and Martin Gilens.]
+A government in which ordinary citizens have no influence on policy is not a democracy.

-A proxy is a form giving a designated person the authority to represent you, especially in voting.
-When you assign your proxy to someone, you authorize them to vote on your behalf.
+A proxy is a form giving a designated person the authority to represent another person, especially in voting.
+When you assign your proxy to someone, you authorize them to vote on your behalf (acting as your "proxy").

 Proxies are routinely used by corporations to allow shareholders to designate someone to vote on their behalf at annual shareholder meetings.
 Both the Republican Party and the Democratic Party utilize proxies at meetings of their national and state committees.
 The U. S. House of Representatives used proxies among its members during the COVID pandemic.

 Votes taken in an ideal “representative assembly” should correlate closely with how the people governed by a legislative body would have voted, if voting directly.
-The best way accomplish that is to give every citizen who is governed by the laws passed by a legislative body, a proxy that can be assigned to any member of that legislative body, and then allow each member of that legislative body to cast a number of votes equal to the number of proxies they hold (plus one for themselves) on every matter that comes before them (including votes taken in committees and on procedural matters).
+The best way accomplish that is to give every citizen the right to designate a member of each legislative body that governs them as their proxy, and then allow each member of that legislative body to cast a number of votes equal to the number of proxies they hold (plus one for themselves) on every matter that comes before them (including votes taken in committees and on procedural matters).

 Each citizen of the United States should be able to assign a proxy to the member of the U. S. Senate, the U. S. House of Representatives, and each house of their state legislature whom they believe is most likely to vote as they would vote on issues of concern to them.
 (Citizens of Nebraska would have a single proxy to assign to a member of The Unicameral.)
 That will allow citizens to vote (albeit indirectly) on legislation being enacted by Congress and state legislature.
 In sum, that will ensure that “equal interests among the people” are equally represented in Congress and state legislatures.